Go Ad-Free

 logoThe People's Perspective on Medicine

-Choline Boosts Brain Power Through Lifespan
+Choline Boosts Brain Power Throughout Lifespan

-Researchers have known for some time that the biochemical choline is critical for the proper neurological development of newborns.
-This compound is the basic building block for the neurotransmitter acetylcholine.
-Now scientists have evidence that choline intake over the lifespan may affect cognitive function in later years.
-Investigators collected dietary information on roughly 1,400 middle aged adults.
-Over the next decade the study participants were given tests of memory and cognitive ability.
+Scientists have evidence that choline intake over the lifespan may affect cognitive function in later years.
+In one study, investigators collected dietary information on roughly 1,400 middle aged adults (American Journal of Clinical Nutrition, Dec.
+2011).
+Over the next decade, the study participants took several tests of memory and cognitive ability.
 Some also underwent MRI scans of their brains.
-Those with higher choline intake scored better on mental function tests.
-Foods that are high in choline include eggs, liver, milk, oily fish, chicken and soybeans.

 Rate this article